voucherifyio/voucherify-java-sdk/docs/LoyaltiesApi.md

     LoyaltiesApi apiInstance = new LoyaltiesApi(defaultClient);
     String campaignId = "campaignId_example"; // String | The campaign ID or name of the loyalty campaign.
 You can either pass the campaign ID, which was assigned by Voucherify, or the name of the campaign as the path parameter value, e.g., Loyalty%20Campaign.
-    List<LoyaltiesEarningRulesCreateRequestBodyInner> loyaltiesEarningRulesCreateRequestBodyInner = Arrays.asList(); // List<LoyaltiesEarningRulesCreateRequestBodyInner> | Customize the request body based on the type of earning rules you would like to create.
+    List<LoyaltiesEarningRulesCreateRequestBodyItem> loyaltiesEarningRulesCreateRequestBodyItem = Arrays.asList(); // List<LoyaltiesEarningRulesCreateRequestBodyItem> | Customize the request body based on the type of earning rules you would like to create.
 The request body is an array of objects.
 The required minimum properties to include in the payload for each object are event and loyalty.
 Additionally, if you choose to add a validity_timeframe, you must include a start_date.
 Furthermore, an earning rule event type:   - customer.segment.entered requires a segment object - a custom event requires a custom_event object - a customer.loyalty.tier.joined, customer.loyalty.tier.left, customer.loyalty.tier.upgraded, customer.loyalty.tier.downgraded, customer.loyalty.tier.prolonged requires a loyalty_tier object try {
-      List<LoyaltiesEarningRulesCreateResponseBody> result = apiInstance.createEarningRule(campaignId, loyaltiesEarningRulesCreateRequestBodyInner);
+      List<LoyaltiesEarningRulesCreateResponseBody> result = apiInstance.createEarningRule(campaignId, loyaltiesEarningRulesCreateRequestBodyItem);
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling LoyaltiesApi#createEarningRule");